Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic 3

-The first two have pressure $-1$ and so must fix a line on $\Vmin$.
-For the third, since there is no module $4/1/4$ for $H$ by Lemma \ref{lem:no414}, $\Vmin\downarrow_H$ cannot have the form $4,4,4/1,1,1/4,4,4$, and so if $H$ does not fix a line or hyperplane on $\Vmin$ then there can be either one or two $4$s in the socle.
+The first two have pressure $-1$ and so $H$ must stabilize a line on $M(E_6)$ by Lemma \ref{lem:pressure}.
+The third must stabilize a line on $M(E_6)$ or $M(E_6)^*$ by Lemma \ref{lem:no414} with $i=3$, $\alpha=0$.
+Thus $H$ stabilizes a line on $M(E_6)$ or $M(E_6)^*$, as needed. \end{proof}

-The $\{1,4\}$-radical of $P(4_{1,2})$ has three trivial factors but has a trivial quotient, so we may assume that the socle of $\Vmin\downarrow_H$ is the sum of two $4$s.
-Since the pressure of $\Vmin\downarrow_H$ is $3$, we cannot have a submodule with three $4$s, but we need two $1$s above this socle (else we could quotient out by one of them and get a module with a simple socle), so the socle is $4,4$ and the second socle layer is $1,1$, so we must have a $4/1/4$ subquotient, not allowed.
-Thus $H$ fixes a line on $\Vmin$ or $\Vmin^*$, as needed. \end{pf}

-\subsection{Characteristic at least $5$}
+\section{Characteristic At Least 5}

 Let $p\geq 5$, and recall that $H=\PSL_2(p^a)$ for some $a\geq 1$, with $p^a\leq 36$, with $u\in L\leq H$ of order $p$, where $L=\PSL_2(p)$.
-The possible actions of $u$ on $\Vmin$ are given in \cite[Table 5]{lawther1995}; by Lemma \ref{lem:genericunipotent} we may assume that our unipotent class is not generic, leaving us with the following seven unipotent classes: \begin{enumerate} \item $A_4$, $p=5$, acting as $5^5,1^2$; \item $A_4+A_1$, $p=5$, acting as $5^5,2$; \item $A_5$, $p=7$, acting as $7^2,6^2,1$; \item $D_5(a_1)$, $p=7$, acting as $7^3,3,2,1$; \item $E_6(a_3)$, $p=7$, acting as $7^3,5,1$; \item $E_6(a_1)$, $p=11$, acting as $11^2,5$; \item $E_6$, $p=13$, acting as $13^2,1$. \end{enumerate}
+The possible actions of $u$ on $M(E_6)$ are given in \cite[Table 5]{lawther1995}; by Lemma \ref{lem:genericunipotent} we may assume that our unipotent class is not generic, leaving us with the following seven unipotent classes: \begin{enumerate} \item $A_4$, $p=5$, acting as $5^5,1^2$; \item $A_4+A_1$, $p=5$, acting as $5^5,2$; \item $A_5$, $p=7$, acting as $7^2,6^2,1$; \item $D_5(a_1)$, $p=7$, acting as $7^3,3,2,1$; \item $E_6(a_3)$, $p=7$, acting as $7^3,5,1$; \item $E_6(a_1)$, $p=11$, acting as $11^2,5$; \item $E_6$, $p=13$, acting as $13^2,1$. \end{enumerate}

 We now go prime by prime, starting with $p=5$.